ppy/osu-wiki/wiki/Tournaments/4DM/4/en.md

 - If no streamers are available to broadcast the match, the match will still happen without being broadcasted.
 - If no commentators are available to commentate the match but broadcasters are available to broadcast the match, the match will still be broadcasted but without commentary.

-Please note that while we will try to broadcast every match, we may be unable to due to overlapping matches and/or lack of streamer availability.
+Please note that while 4DM4 will try to broadcast every match, certain matches may be unable to be broadcasted due to overlapping matches and/or lack of streamer availability.
 Rescheduled matches will be prioritized under non-rescheduled matches in terms of being broadcasted.

 Each respective stage of the tournament is to be completed in a single weekend, using the same map pool for the entire weekend.
 Weekday matches are allowed if both team captains agree to them and they take place before the weekend of that scheduled stage.
 As aforementioned, map pools will be released roughly a week before the stage they are to be played on.
 The latest a map in a released map pool may be slightly updated (for example, as to fixing a notable timing or snapping issue) is by 23:59UTC of the Monday after the map pool is released.